Develop5/PlaywrightDemo/README.md

 &nbsp;

 *I am here:*
-- [ ] Section 9, Chapter 74.
-Automating New Tabs and New Windows - part 5
+- [ ] Section 10: The Playground - Automating all the things
-        Opening a new windows
+        Chapter 76.
+Automating Links, Buttons and Clicking element at index - part 1

     &nbsp;
     Time:   0:19